-The creation of affordable housing is one part of a larger social justice movement that asserts that all people, no matter their skin color, ability level, or background, should have their basic needs met in order to thrive and contribute to the community.
+The creation of affordable housing is one part of a larger social justice movement that asserts that all people, no matter their skin color, ability level, or background, should have their basics needs met in order to thrive and contribute to the community.
 People without safe, affordable housing are at a significant disadvantage in pursuing education, employment and other aspects of a fulfilling life.
 Through decades-long public policy decisions, our nation has systematically excluded low-income people, especially people of color, from housing that is safe and affordable.
-Building and preserving affordable housing is a vital part of fostering equity in our communities.
-Affordable housing directly challenges the exploitative segregation of low-income people and families by promoting inclusion of community groups that have been historically underserved.
+Building and preserving affordable housing directly challenges the exploitative segregation of low-income people and families.

 Housing discrimination has immediate and apparent impacts on individuals and communities.
-It frequently forces families into substandard housing, causes workers to live far from their jobs, reinforces segregation in other aspects of life, like education, and can cause great physical and emotional harm to the person experiencing it.
+It frequently forces families into substandard housing, causes workers to live far from their jobs, reinforces segregation in other aspects of life, such as education, and can cause great physical and emotional harm to the person experiencing it.
 Growing research shows that those immediate impacts compound over time and discriminatory housing leaves generations disadvantaged.
-A study of Oakland neighborhoods in the 1930's that were redlined to discriminate against African American and other ethnic groups, effectively denying them access to home loans and insurance, showed that these neighborhoods have a statistically significant prevalence of preterm birth and infant mortality than neighborhoods that did have access to investment.2 More than 80 years later, communities that experienced redlining are more likely to have worse health outcomes.
+A study of Oakland neighborhoods that were redlined to discriminate against African American and other ethnic groups, effectively denying them access to home loans and insurance, in the 1930's have been shown to have a statistically significant prevalence of preterm birth and infant mortality than neighborhoods that did have access to investment.
+More than 80 years later, communities that experienced redlining are more likely to have worse health outcomes.

 Discrimination in housing policy and practice has a compounding impact.
 The official policies of the distant past blocked generations of African American and Latino families from accessing homeownership, the most significant tool for wealth building in the United States.
-This history, combined with more recent predatory lending practices, most apparent in the wake of the 2008 housing crisis, has led to a deep divide in homeownership.
+This history, combined with more recent predatory lending practices, most apparent in the wake of the 2008 housing crisis, has lead to deep divide in homeownership.
 As of 2017, more than 70% of White households were homeowners, while 41.3% of African American and 47% of Latino households were homeowners - a gap of 30%.
 Compounding this divide is the role homeownership plays between ethnic groups.
-While White households have a much higher homeownership rate, only 34% of White wealth is based on homeownership, while it represents more than 50% of African American and Latino wealth.3 Fewer African American and Latino households have historically had access to home ownership and as a result, equitable wealth-building policies and programs are imperative.
+While White households have a much higher homeownership rate, only 34% of White wealth is based on homeownership, while it represents more than 50% of African American and Latino wealth.4 Fewer African American and Latino households have access to ownership and this form of wealth-building is even more important to them.

 The creation and preservation of affordable housing, both rental and homeownership, is action that helps directly address the wrongs of discrimination in the past.
-At the same time it provides better access to education, jobs, financial freedom, health and a better quality of life to individuals and families who would otherwise only be able to afford to live in buildings and communities where poverty is concentrated and public services are overstretched.
+At the same time it provides better access to education, jobs, financial freedom, health and a better quality of life to individuals and families who would otherwise only be able to afford to live in buildings and communities where poverty is concentrated and public services are over-stretched.